ButbkaDrug/bible/README.md

 ```
 ## Database

 The Bible databases are not distributed with the CLI.
-You can (Download Bible Databases here)[https://www.ph4.ru/b4_1.php?l=en&q=].
+You can [Download Bible Databases here](https://www.ph4.ru/b4_1.php?l=en&q=).
 Place the downloaded .SQLite3 files in the directory specified by $BIBLECLI (or the default $HOME/.config/bible-cli/).